1. If I want to file a complaint against another student, what do I do?

 Any member of the University community (faculty, staff, student, or community stakeholder) may file a complaint against any student for misconduct reasons.
 Complaints should be prepared in writing and directed to the Office of Student Conduct, which is responsible for the administration of the University student conduct system.
 All complaints should be submitted as soon as possible after the incident takes place, preferably within forty-eight (48) business hours.

-4. What is the difference between an Informal Conduct Meeting and a Student Conduct Hearing?
+4. What is the difference between an Informal Hearing and a Formal Hearing?

-5. How do I prepare for a Student Conduct Hearing?
+5. How should I prepare for a formal hearing?

 In preparation for a formal hearing, the following steps should prove helpful for students: